kalelmartinho/kalel-dev/README.md

 This is a personal project to create a website for myself.
 The goal is to create a website that is easy to maintain and update.
 The website will be a blog and portfolio.
 The blog will be a place for me to write about my projects and other things I find interesting.
 The portfolio will be a place to showcase my projects and skills.

+### Rules

+- No JavaScript allowed (except for HTMX and TailwindCSS configuration)
+- Simple and minimalistic
+- Easy to maintain and update
+- Fast and performant

 ## ⚙️ Technologies

 This project uses or will use the following technologies: